Soreing/parsley/README.md

 ```

 ## Code Generation
-To read data into objects, first you need to generate the mapping functions for the structs you want to use. teh explicit flag tells the generator to process the defined struct.
+To read data into objects, first you need to generate the mapping functions for the structs you want to use.
+The explicit flag tells the generator to process the defined struct.
 ```golang
 //fastjson:explicit
 type Box struct {